 Let’s take a closer look at the symptoms, diagnosis, causes, and treatment options for type 1 diabetes.

 Type 1 diabetes is an auto-immune disease that develops when your immune system begins to attack and destroy the cells secreted by your pancreas that produce insulin.
 Eventually — over the course of weeks, months, or years — most people with type 1 diabetes will be producing little to no insulin.

-But every mammal – including humans — needs insulin in order to stay alive.
-Without insulin, your body cannot make use of the glucose (sugar) in your bloodstream, and every single part of your body — your muscles, brain, nerves, blood vessels, etc. — rely on a second-by-second delivery of glucose in order to function and operate!
+But every mammal – including humans — needs insulin to stay alive.
+Without insulin, your body cannot make use of the glucose (sugar) in your bloodstream, and every single part of your body — your muscles, brain, nerves, blood vessels, etc. — relies on a second-by-second delivery of glucose to function and operate!